 The Welsh School of Anaesthesia holds an Induction Day for those trainees commencing Core Training.
-The Induction Day is held in early September for trainees who commence programmes in August, and in early March for trainees commencing in February.
+The Induction Day is held in early September for trainees who commence programmes in August, and in late February/early March for trainees commencing in February.
 Please see the Courses & Study Days pages of the website for further information.

 Progression through the anaesthetic training programme requires demonstration of clinical competence in a range of clinical units of training.
-The training Programme has changed in August 2016.
+The training Programme changed in August 2016.
 Trainees will complete and Introduction to Anaesthesia which underpins the 'newest' part of the Anaesthetic Curriculum, Perioperative Medicine as well as Preassessment.
 This is followed by Core Anaesthesia comprising 15 units of training.
 Competence in knowledge, skills and demonstration of good attitude and behaviour are also assessed.

 The Introductory units must be completed in the first 3-6 months of training.
 There are mandatory assessments, 6xDOPS, 5xAnaes-CEX and 8xCBD's, which are mapped against these units and comprise the Initial Assessment of Competence (IAC)